 Introduction:

 Vaccination is one of the standards that is more successful and economically efficient in public health interventions to reduce the diseases that cause child morbidity and mortality.
 Getting children vaccinated against fatal diseases which are preventable presents a challenge despite the availability of vaccines particularly in low and middle‐income countries [1].
-According to WHO (World Health Organization) report in 2014, about 14.5 million infants did not receive an initial dose of DTP vaccine, and 6.5 million received partially vaccination doses due to low access to immunization programme and lack of other health services.
+According to World Health Organization (WHO) report in 2014, about 14.5 million infants did not receive an initial dose of DTP vaccine, and 6.5 million received partially vaccination doses due to low access to immunization programme and lack of other health services.
 There are 60% of children live in 10 countries including Yemen country [2].
 Although 84% of infants (108 million) around the world have received 3 doses of diphtheria, tetanus and pertussis (DTP3) vaccine in 2023 to stop the spread of diseases [2], Yemen is still lagging behind and risking outbreaks because of low vaccination rate among infants and young children, for example, only 30% under three years were fully immunized.
 Moreover, immunization rates report revealed that measles, polio, and diphtheria, tetanus and pertussis (DTP) vaccinations were (41%, 46% and 55%) respectively, because many factors affected negatively on the process of vaccination such as increased poverty and contentious conflict since 2015 that led to lack of access to health care, and vaccine hesitancy that caused re-diseases [3].
 All mothers' responsibilities are to protect their families and have healthy children [4].
 So, mother's knowledge of the children's vaccination influences her practice and plays an important role in ensuring that the child is fully vaccinated [5].
 Additionally, there are many factors associated with mothers' higher knowledge of vaccination such as age, occupation, residence, family income and level of education [6].
 Therefore, this study aims to assess mothers' knowledge of children vaccination during receiving health care at Jiblah University Hospital -Ibb-Yemen.

 Materials and Methodology